contractlevel/yield-v2/docs/concepts/EPOCH.md

 The returned `Epoch` value includes:

 - `totalDepositAmount` / `totalShareBurnAmount` — the epoch's total inflow and outflow, fixed at settlement.
-- `totalWithdrawClaimAmount` — the total underlying asset available for withdraw claims, fixed at settlement.
+- `totalWithdrawClaimAmount` — the total underlying asset available for withdraw claims.
+For a remote net withdrawal, the value recorded at epoch close is provisional and is replaced with the actual amount returned through CCIP before the epoch becomes `CLAIMABLE`.
 - `pricePerShare` — the settlement price used to convert between asset and shares for this epoch.
 - `remainingDepositClaimAmount` / `remainingShareMintAmount` — the unclaimed portion of deposit-side settlement; both reach zero once every depositor has claimed.
 - `remainingShareBurnAmount` / `remainingWithdrawClaimAmount` — the unclaimed portion of withdraw-side settlement; both reach zero once every withdrawer has claimed.